 Why is the Colosseum broken and partly destroyed?

-A question you always ask me during our Interactive Virtual Tours is: why is the Colosseum “broken”?
+A question you always ask me during our interactive online experiences is: why is the Colosseum “broken”?

 In fact, what we see today is only one third of the original Colosseum! 😱